 Tracey S. Phillips founded Blackbird Writers during the early 2020 quarantine days.
 She wished to create a community of like minded authors willing to help promote each other and share their love of stories with readers.
-Blackbirdwriters.com is her dream come true.
+Blackbirdwriters.com is that dream come true.

 Anne Louise Bannon

 Anne Louise Bannon is an author and journalist who wrote her first novel at age 15.
 Her journalistic work, including 15 years as a TV critic, has appeared in newspapers across the country.
 She is the co-author of Howdunit: Book of Poisons, with Serita Stevens, as well as author of the Freddie and Kathy mystery series, set in the 1920s, the Operation Quickline Series and the Old Los Angeles series, set in the 1870s.
-Her most recent title is Death of the City Marshal.
+Her most recent title is Death of the Chinese Field Hands.
 She and her husband live in Southern California with an assortment of critters.

 Avanti Centrae is the author of the international award-winning VanOps thriller series.
 An instant Barnes and Noble Nook bestseller, The Lost Power took home a genre grand prize ribbon at the Chanticleer International Book Awards, a shiny bronze medal at the Wishing Shelf Awards, and an Honorable Mention at the Hollywood Book Festival.
 Her work has been compared to that of James Rollins, Steve Berry, Dan Brown, and Clive Cussler.
 She resides in Northern California with her family and German shepherds.